chauff/cse1500-web-transcripts/Lecture-8.md

     2. The attacker can inject additional HTTP requests with your source address.
     3. The attacker can modify HTTP requests.
     4. The attacker can drop HTTP requests.

+2. As a Web application user, what makes you most likely to fall victim to a CSRF attack?
+    1. Using a Web application that is not relying on SSL/TLS.
+    2. Using the "keep me logged in" option offered by Web applications.
+    3. Using a Web application with weak encryption.
+    4. Using the browser’s "remember this password" option when logging into a Web application.